Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/requests/rewrite-host.md

 ---
-title: Rewrite Host
+title: Rewrite Host and Paths
 type: how-to
 purpose: |
-  Rewrite the host header for incoming requests
+  Rewrite the host header and paths for incoming requests
 ---

 This guide demonstrates host and path rewrites using Ingress and Service configuration.